PRESIDENT AND CEO

 Nick is a member of the Producers’ Guild of America.

-Kirsten is the Producer for Transform Films, overseeing development and production of long- and short-form documentaries.
-She is an Emmy-Award winning documentary filmmaker and her recent film, The Homestretch, a feature documentary about homeless high school students in Chicago Public Schools, was a co-production with Kartemquin Films and Spargel Productions, her company with film partner Anne de Mare.
+Kirsten is an Emmy-Award winning documentary filmmaker who is currently the Senior Producer for Transform Films, overseeing development and production of long- and short-form documentaries and where she is Directing/Producing the new documentary film projects Salaam Shalom: Muslim and Jewish Women Unite Against Hate, as well as the Healing the Healers media project, which will support clergy during moments of mass community trauma.
+Her Emmy-winning film, The Homestretch, a feature documentary about homeless high school students in Chicago Public Schools, was a co-production with Kartemquin Films.
 The Homestretch was broadcast on PBS Independent Lens as part of the American Graduate Initiative with Corporation for Public Broadcasting and ITVS.
 Previous film projects include the award-winning Asparagus!
 Stalking the American Life and the upcoming The Girl With the Rivet Gun – an animated new media project about Rosie the Riveter.

 Kirsten is a Fellow at the Sundance Documentary Institute and a graduate of the Master’s Directing program at The Juilliard School.